TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 2. **Custom Excel Processing**: Chose to implement a specialized Excel decoder rather than using the standard one to better preserve tabular structure.
 3. **Filter Generation Approach**: Opted for an AI-driven approach to filter generation rather than a rule-based system for greater flexibility.
 4. **Single Container for Schema and Data**: Decided to store schema information in the same container as the data for simplicity and improved data locality.
-5. **Text Field Parsing**: Implemented a robust approach to extract metadata (worksheet, row, schema ID, import batch ID) from the text field first, with fallbacks to other sources.
+5. **Text Field Parsing**: Implemented a robust approach to extract all data (metadata and row data) from the text field using a combination of regex for the prefix and manual string splitting/parsing for the data section.
-6. **Tabular Data Deserialization**: Prioritized direct deserialization of the tabular_data field over text parsing to ensure accurate data representation.

 ### Open Questions
 1. **Scaling Strategy**: How to efficiently scale the system for very large datasets?